G1anC/G1anC/README.md

 - 👨‍🎓 I’m currently studying at EPITECH Strasbourg

-- 🕸️ My goal is to be a UI / UX developer, creating beautiful and imaginative websites that works perfectly fine !
+- 🕸️ My goal is to be a UI / UX developer, creating beautiful and imaginative websites that works perfectly !

 - ⭐ You can learn more about me with my PortFolio, go check it out !